Bausch & Lomb: Vision Care

 In the last few years, several business areas in the Vision Care division have been developed in the framework of product diversification.
 The vision care segment is its main business activity, making up 58% of their quarter one 2025 revenue leading with the manufacturing of contact lenses.
 The product assortment includes daily soft contact lens that are designed to be worn and discarded at the end of the day, such as the "Biotrue ONEday" or "Bausch + Lomb ULTRA" silicone hydrogel lenses which can be changed after seven days without being taken out at night.
-These newer lens ranges represent advancements in material science and design, offering enhanced comfort, moisture retention, and visual clarity for a variety of patients inluding those with astigmatism or presbyopia.
+These newer lens ranges represent advancements in material science and design, offering enhanced comfort, moisture retention, and visual clarity for a variety of patients including those with astigmatism or presbyopia.

 Consumer Products & Eye Care

 Additionally, Bausch + Lomb manufactures lens-care products including disinfectant solutions, eye drops and eye vitamins.
 For contact lens users, the company provides cleaning, disinfectant and rinsing solutions as well as rewetting drops.
 They have recently focused on expending their eye drops for individuals with dry eye symptoms, eye allergies or eye redness with products such as Lumify eye drops, launching in 2018, and Blink for dry eye relief.
 The entire Blink portfolio was acquired from Johnson & Johnson in 2023.
 Lumify is the only redness reliever that's a selective alpha-2 AR agonist recommended by doctors for avoiding activity on the alpha-1 receptor which is associated with rebound redness.
 Their eye vitamins and supplements portfolio includes various formulations aimed at addressing overall eye health, dry eye symptoms and macular health and reducing the risk of progression of Age-related Macular Degeneration (AMD).
-This began with the launch of PreserVision in 2001 following their collaboration with the National Eye Institute on an AREDS study and expanded recently with the launch of Blink NutriTears in 2024 intended to support tear film health.
+This began with the launch of PreserVision in 2001 following their collaboration with the National Eye Institute on an AREDS study.
+It grew in 2013 when Ocuvite eye vitamins to support eye health was launched.
+The portfolio expanded recently with the launch of Blink NutriTears in 2024 intended to support tear film health.

+In 2026, Bausch + Lomb released a new version of the AREDS2 formula, PreserVision AREDS3.
+In April 2026, to support this new product, the company announced the publication of a narrative review in the journal Ophthalmology and Therapy examining evidence from more than 20 human studies on the potential role of certain B vitamins in reducing the risk and progression of age-related macular degeneration(AMD).